 2. Talk About Contention

-Before you agree on a solution and sign on the dotted line, it’s important that you understand contention (or the volume of traffic) on the line.
+Before you agree on a solution and sign on the dotted line, you must understand contention (or the volume of traffic) on the line.
 So, being clear on what the throughput speed is that you are guaranteed on that link.

 The impact?
 On a 10 Meg link with a 1:10 contention, customers can expect to get speeds of 1 Meg upload and download because of the contention ratios applied by the service provider.